sravyakota20/ECS154A_Proj1/README.md

 Student: Sravya Kota(919987625)

 ## Project Status
-This the current status of the project ...
+Started Part 1 of the project

 ## Known Issues
 The project fails to function properly in ...